akka/akka/akka-docs/src/main/paradox/typed/mailboxes.md

 ### Selecting a Mailbox Type for an Actor

-To select mailbox for an actor use `MailboxSelector` to create a `Props` instance for spawning your actor:
+To select a specific mailbox for an actor use `MailboxSelector` to create a `Props` instance for spawning your actor:

 Scala
 :  @@snip [MailboxDocSpec.scala](/akka-actor-typed-tests/src/test/scala/docs/akka/typed/MailboxDocSpec.scala) { #select-mailbox }